python/devguide/testing/run-write-tests.rst

 that you study the other tests in that file; it will teach you which precautions you have to take to make your tests robust and portable.

+For tests of the C API, see Tests sections in :ref:`c-api`.

 Benchmarks
 ==========